 - "Digital gauges themselves, though, were nearly unreadable if you're wearing sunglasses, and still hard to read without them.
 No excuse for high-tech Prius being behind the curve." -- USA Today (2010)

 - "Nits include a navigation system that tried to guess (incorrectly) what you wanted before you completed typing it in.
 Also it flubbed finding our first hotel, thus giving us a fine tour of Florence, S.C., and did not easily dim for night driving." -- MarketWatch (2010)

-The 2013 Prius’ trunk is large for a hybrid car.
-At 21.6 cubic feet, the Prius’ trunk rivals the amount of cargo space found in a compact SUV.
-In comparison to other hybrids, the Chevrolet Volt can hold 10.6 cubic feet of cargo and the Honda Insight can accommodate 15.9 cubic feet of cargo.
-Reviewers like the Prius’ large hatch opening, which helps when loading large or oddly-shaped cargo items.
+The 2013 Prius has a large trunk for a hybrid car.
+At 21.6 cubic feet, the Prius’ trunk space rivals that of a compact SUV's.
+The Chevrolet Volt can hold 10.6 cubic feet of cargo and the Honda Insight can accommodate 15.9 cubic feet of cargo.
+Reviewers like the Prius’ large hatch opening, which helps when loading large or oddly shaped cargo items.
 They note that there are plenty of interior cubbies for storing personal odds and ends.

 - "Prius offers hatchback versatility with 60/40 split-folding rear seat backs, but be wary of the sloping glass roof panel when loading tall items.
 There's a large underfloor bin at the rear of the cargo area that can hold the roll-up cargo cover when it's removed.
 Cabin storage is plentiful, and includes a large bin under the raised center console, upper and lower gloveboxes, and a two-tiered console box." -- Consumer Guide